-There are a number of solutions to learn to read Hebrew with greater fluency, but the trick is consistency of exposure to the text.
+There are a number of ways to learn to read Hebrew with greater fluency, but the trick is consistent exposure to the text.
 Students should practice daily as opposed to weekly, even if it’s for shorter amounts of time.
 Even fifteen minutes a day can get you farther than putting in an hour a week.

 When you study Hebrew, you have to remember that you’re learning when you recall the language, not when you review it.
-So, make sure you have time to recall what you are learning.
+So, make sure you have time to recall what you’re learning.
 This means integrating elements of the language into your daily life.
 See if you can apply your vocabulary throughout your day.
 In time, these words and phrases will become second nature.

 One of the best ways to learn Hebrew, or any other language, is to actually write down phrases and sentences rather than just speak them.
 With consistent practice, you will find that whatever you force your brain to recall, it will remember!

 5. Remember What Sparked Your Interest

 Our brains are wired to remember things that interest us.
 Why do you want to learn how to read Hebrew?
 Are you taking a trip to Israel soon?
 Keeping your reasons top-of-mind will help you stay motivated along the way.

 For example, many people choose to learn Hebrew so they can study parts of the Bible in its original language.
-Known to Christians as the “Old Testament,” the books of the Hebrew Bible have come to exert a massive amount of influence in our cultural heritage.
+Known to Christians as the “Old Testament,” the books of the Hebrew Bible have come to exert a massive amount of influence on our cultural heritage.

 Their content has shaped western law, as well as cultural assumptions about rights and human dignity.
-One of the foundational arguments during the abolition movement, and again during the Civil Rights movement, was often cited from the book of Genesis: humanity is made in the image of God.
+One of the foundational arguments during the abolition movement, and again during the Civil Rights movement, was often cited from the book of Genesis.
+It said: humanity is made in the image of God.